core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

    Alternatively, the client can rely on the analogous options defined in {{I-D.ietf-core-href}}, i.e., the Proxy-Cri Option conveying a CRI equivalent to the group URI, or the Proxy-Scheme-Number Option together with the Uri-* options.

+   When applicable, the client can specify the URI path of the group URI by using the Uri-Path-Abbrev Option {{I-D.ietf-core-uri-path-abbrev}}, consistent with the restrictions defined in {{Section 2.4 of I-D.ietf-core-uri-path-abbrev}}.

 2. The client MUST retain the Token value used for this original unicast request beyond the reception of a first CoAP response matching with the request.
 To this end, the client follows the same rules for Token retention that are defined for multicast CoAP requests in {{Section 3.1.5 of I-D.ietf-core-groupcomm-bis}}.

    In particular, the client picks an amount of time T that it is fine to wait for before freeing up the Token value.
 Specifically, the value of T MUST be such that: